m0rr15/testing.py/README.md

 Automated Testing

 This repo contains:
-* at_setup.sh: builds necessary directory-structure allowing for aut. testing
+* at_setup.sh: builds necessary directory-structure allowing for automated testing
 * setup.py: contains information about author
-* NAME_tests.py: contains tests to be run
+* NAME_tests.py: tests to be run